twy80/toys/README.md

 * This is for my students and currently covers the following toy examples:

-  - Simulation of dynamical systems described by differential equations.
+  - Simulation of dynamical systems described by differential equations

   - PID control of an inverted pendulum on a cart as an example of a feedback control system